Core Laboratories (NYSE:CLB) Shares Gap Up to $26.99

 Core Laboratories (NYSE:CLB) shares gapped up before the market opened on Friday .
 The stock had previously closed at $26.99, but opened at $28.13.
 Core Laboratories shares last traded at $28.26, with a volume of 657 shares changing hands.

-A number of equities research analysts have recently weighed in on the stock. lowered shares of Core Laboratories from a “neutral” rating to a “sell” rating and boosted their price objective for the company from $30.00 to $36.00 in a report on Monday, June 14th.
+A number of equities research analysts have recently weighed in on the stock.
+Citigroup lowered shares of Core Laboratories from a “neutral” rating to a “sell” rating and boosted their price objective for the company from $30.00 to $36.00 in a report on Monday, June 14th.
 Piper Sandler dropped their price objective on shares of Core Laboratories from $20.00 to $17.50 and set a “neutral” rating on the stock in a report on Friday, August 20th.
-Citigroup lowered shares of Core Laboratories from a “neutral” rating to a “sell” rating and boosted their price objective for the company from $30.00 to $36.00 in a report on Monday, June 14th.
-Finally, Morgan Stanley dropped their price objective on shares of Core Laboratories from $40.00 to $37.00 and set an “equal weight” rating on the stock in a report on Tuesday, August 3rd.
+Morgan Stanley dropped their price objective on shares of Core Laboratories from $40.00 to $37.00 and set an “equal weight” rating on the stock in a report on Tuesday, August 3rd.
+Finally, lowered shares of Core Laboratories from a “neutral” rating to a “sell” rating and boosted their price objective for the company from $30.00 to $36.00 in a report on Monday, June 14th.
 Three investment analysts have rated the stock with a sell rating and six have given a hold rating to the company.
 The company currently has a consensus rating of “Hold” and an average target price of $27.79.

 The firm has a market cap of $1.34 billion, a P/E ratio of 40.18, a price-to-earnings-growth ratio of 1.02 and a beta of 3.32.
 The business’s 50-day simple moving average is $33.63.
 The company has a debt-to-equity ratio of 1.35, a current ratio of 2.21 and a quick ratio of 1.79.